 Another fee often seen with checking accounts is the overdraft fee.
 This occurs when you spend more money than you have in your account.
 If your account goes into negative numbers, the bank charged you an overdraft fee that can be $30 or more.

 Obviously, the easiest way to avoid this fee is not to overdraw your account in the first place.
-This may seem elementary until you realize it can take different amount of times for checks to clear and you may have less money in your account than you realize.
+This may seem elementary until you realize it can take different amounts of time for checks to clear and you may have less money in your account than you realize.

 You can opt out of overdraft protection so you don’t accumulate any fees, but doing so puts you at risk of having your card declined at the cash register.
 It’s up to you to decide which one is the worse scenario for your own situation.